 Even so, look at the user reviews for your machine and double check it’s not been marked as “tough to use” with flimsy catches, tanks or release valves.

 Another important aspect, often forgotten about during the purchase is the water tank capacity.
 Too low and you’ll be topping up for everything apart from the occasional cup; too tight means you might struggle to fill your machine, especially if you’re old, infirm or small framed.

 Check the water capacity for all machines you consider and think of the capacity in terms of cola bottles.
 For example, a 2 litre storage capacity is equal to one 2 litre bottle of cola.
 If you can carry that and lift it to counter-top height you should be fine if you cannot you’ll need to find something smaller and accept you’ll have to make more frequent top ups.

-Another option of course is to have a fully built in system like the Siemens above.
+Another option, of course, is to have a fully built in the system like the Siemens above.
 These have they own dedicated water supply meaning no more top-ups!
-This level of integration and fitting will prove expensive however, something you might only consider as part of a full kitchen restoration.
+This level of integration and fitting will prove expensive, however, something you might only consider as part of a full kitchen restoration.

 Most budget systems plus many in the medium price range ($500 – $1000) will not have a self-cleaning function.
 This is not a huge problem once you ensure your machine is easily dismantled and all catches are designed for ease of operation.
 In the vast majority of modern machines, ease of cleaning is a high priority, however, some of the more budget machines may skimp on this level of care in design.

 Check with your retailer that the machine you eventually purchase is easy to clean.
 Back this research up with online user reviews or even take a trip to a local appliance shop to see the machine in action.